aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/starteditablerange/_index.md

 ### Remarks

 Editable range in a document can overlap and span any range.
-To create a valid editable range you need to call both `StartEditableRange` and [`EndEditableRange`](../endeditablerange) or [`EndEditableRange`](../endeditablerange) methods.Badly formed editable range will be ignored when the document is saved.
+To create a valid editable range you need to call both `StartEditableRange` and [`EndEditableRange`](../endeditablerange) or [`EndEditableRange`](../endeditablerange) methods.

+Badly formed editable range will be ignored when the document is saved.

 ### Examples